-- 12.1 Licensing Authorities are required under the Act to: - Be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences. - Issue Provisional Statements. - Receive occasional use notices
+- 12.1 Licensing Authorities are required under the Act to:

+- be responsible for the licensing of premises where gambling activities are to take place by issuing Premises Licences;

+- issue Provisional Statements;

+- · receive occasional use notices:

-- Issue permits as required by the Act; and
+- issue permits as required by the Act;

-- Registrations as required by the Act
+- registrations as required by the Act;

-- Provide information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of Information').
+- provide information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of Information'); and

-- Maintain registers of the permits and licences that are issued under these functions.
+- maintain registers of the permits and licences that are issued under these functions.

 - 12.2 This Statement of Principles relates to all those licensable premises, notices, permits and registrations identified as falling within the provisions of the Act, namely:

-- casinos
+- Casinos:

-- bingo premises
+- bingo premises;

-- betting premises
+- betting premises;

-- tracks
+- tracks:

-- adult gaming centres
+- adult gaming centres;

-- licensed family entertainment centres
+- licensed family entertainment centres;

-- unlicensed family entertainment centres
+- unlicensed family entertainment centres;

 - club gaming permits; prize gaming and prize gaming permits;

 - occasional use notices;

 - temporary use notices; and

 - registration of small society lotteries (below prescribed thresholds).

-- 12.3 It should be noted that local licensing authorities will not be involved in licensing remote gambling.
+- 12.3 It should be noted that licensing authorities are not be involved in licensing remote gambling.
 This will be regulated by the Gambling Commission via operating licences.